cindyzli/pi-pal/README.md

 ### Analytics

 Our system integrates with Databricks and OpenAI for real-time data processing and analytics, enabling hospitals to monitor patient requests, nurse responses, and room conditions in a centralized dashboard.
 All data from the backend servers are stored in MongoDB for easy access and retrieval.
+We used Terraform to set up and manage MongoDB and Databricks resources.

 We display key metrics on a user-friendly interface coded using Next.js and Tailwind CSS, ensuring that hospital staff can quickly access and act on critical information.
 This frontend is hosted on GoDaddy.